 Boom-type elevating work platform means a telescoping device, hinged device, or articulated device, or any combination of these, used to support a platform on which personnel, equipment and materials may be elevated.

-This unit requires a person operating a boom-type elevating work platform to plan the work, conduct routine checks, set up elevating work platform, operate elevating work platform, and shut down and secure elevating work platform.
+This unit requires a person operating a boom-type elevating work platform to plan the work, conduct routine checks, set up the elevating work platform, operate the elevating work platform, and shut down and secure the elevating work platform.

 Licence/Regulatory information